stpd1/stpd/README.md

 - homoiconicity (language expressions are written as arrays);
 - support for quick units of measurement conversion.

-An STPD array literal is a list of tokens separated by whitespace and enclosed in parenthesis.
+An STPD array literal is a list of tokens separated by whitespace and enclosed in parenthesis, (1 2 3 ...).
 Arrays can represent data (evaluate to themselves) or expressions (each token is evaluated with reference to the stack).
-Tokens can be numbers, strings or symbols (references to expressions).
-Expressions are evaluated with reference to the global environment (symbol definitions object).
-User defined expression are evaluated in a new child environment (i.e. new definitions inside them are local to themselves).
+Tokens can be numbers (-5.696_m/s2), strings ("hello world") or symbols (i.e. references to data defined in environment).
+Expressions are evaluated with reference to a global environment (an object with symbol/data pairs).
+Functions, i.e. user defined expressions, are evaluated in a new child environment (new definitions inside them are local to themselves).

 ## Data types

-Data types are numbers, strings and symbols (each maps to the corresponding Javascript data type).
+Data types can be numbers, strings and symbols (each maps to the corresponding Javascript data type).
 Numbers and strings always evaluate to themselves and are pushed on the stack.
-Number literals with units suffix are converted to corresponding SI value (unit is not preserved and dimensions are not checked!!!).
+Number literals with units suffix are converted to corresponding SI value (WARNING: unit is not preserved and dimensions are not checked!!!).
 Compound units, with numerator and denominator, are supported.

 Symbols evaluate:
 - in data arrays, to themselves and pushed on stack;
-- in expressions, to builtin function excecution or user defined expression evaluation.
+- in expressions, to builtin function execution or user expression evaluation.

 ```
 1  ->  STACK: (1)